intelligent-username/Gradient-Descent/README.md

 We repeat this process with the newly attained parameter until one of the [stopping conditions](#stopping-conditions) is met.

 Since Batch Gradient Descent computes the entire dataset through the gradient, it is very stable (a single update uses an entire epoch).
 However, it is also relatively slow.
-In fact, it's often even slower than finding the analytic solution (if it exists).
+Oftentimes, it's even slower than finding the analytic solution (if it exists).

 ### Stochastic Gradient Descent

-Stochastic Gradient Descent is identical to Batch Gradient Descent mathematically, but, instead of computing the gradient over the entire dataset, which takes a total of $O(m)$ per update, we compute it over a single data point (randomly selected, hence the *stochasticity*, without replacement).
+Stochastic Gradient Descent is identical to Batch Gradient Descent mathematically, but, instead of computing the gradient over the entire dataset, which takes a total of $O(m)$ per update, we compute it over a single data point (randomly selected (hence the *stochasticity*) without replacement).
 This dramatically reduces the computation time to $O(1)$.
 The model converges a lot more quickly in terms of raw time, but takes more iterations to do so.
 Because we need more iterations, the batch count will also increase.
 Also, since we are sampling randomly, we will likely have a lot of noise, which makes the fit the final model weaker.
 This is actually a good thing, since it curbs overfitting.
 However, the noise can also make convergence more erratic, and it may oscillate around the minimum rather than settling down.

 ### Mini-Batch Gradient Descent